In this section:

 This is a meeting without the kids to go over the orientation checklist, emergency contact information, infant/toddler/or child report log (optional).
 Have the nanny fill out the Emergency Contact information.
 Fill out WPA and go over DWBR.
 Sign the work agreement and make copies for you, your nanny and your partner (if you have one).
-Also use this time to show her around your house/building/neighborhood, give expectations about eating food, rules about the condo/coop, etc. (NOTE: She’s now “on the clock,” so you pay her for this meeting.
+Also use this time to show them around your house/building/neighborhood, give expectations about eating food, rules about the condo/coop, etc. (NOTE: they are now “on the clock,” so you pay them for this meeting.

-Nanny Orientation Checklist A comprehensive list of things to show and go over with your Nanny to help her to acclimate to your house and your routines.
+Nanny Orientation Checklist A comprehensive list of things to show and go over with your Nanny to help them to acclimate to your house and your routines.

 Family Emergency Contact Information (Family) Important information so the Nanny can have all your emergency information at your fingertips.

-Nanny Emergency Contact (Nanny) For your Nanny to fill out so you can help keep her (and you and your family) safe.
+Nanny Emergency Contact (Nanny) For your Nanny to fill out so you can help keep them (and you and your family) safe.

 Child's Schedule This useful document explains existing routines and lists favorite games, toys, activities, nap times, and meals.
-Remember, though, your Nanny will develop routines of her own which you should respect and (possibly) embrace.
+Remember, though, your Nanny will develop routines of their own which you should respect and (possibly) embrace.

 The Daily Report Log A daily report log summarizes the day and is great way to keep the lines of communications open, especially if you are a busy working parent.
 It covers everything from when and what meals your child eats, when your child naps, when and if medication was administered, the daily activities, and can even have your Nanny briefly describe what mood your child experienced that day.
 [Report Log (Child); Report Log (Infant and Toddler)]

 Time Sheet Having an accurate record of when the Nanny works is important for record keeping.

 Medical Authorization Form This document gives your Nanny permission to make health decisions on behalf of your child when you are not able to do so.